zwang695/alexa-skills-list/skills/B01C3BJBJE/README.md

 * *Alexa, ask tide guide for the tides for Seattle for Sunday*

-* *Alexa, ask tide guide for the high tides in Newport Beach for today*
+* *Alexa, ask tide guide for the next high tides in Newport Beach for today*

 This skill will give the tide report for most locations with a NOAA station along with some popular beaches.
 If Tide Guide cannot find your location in the NOAA database it will try to find a location within 100 miles of the specified location.
 Some of the supported cities/locations are: